EvaSeidlmayer/orcid-for-wikidata/README.md

 An short example CSV file is given in directory `data`.

-Then use the author summaries to create Wikidata items for missing authors:
+Then use the author summaries to create Wikidata items for missing authors, based on an ORCID dump of given year:

-    ./analysis/create-author-items.py orcid_summaries.csv logfile.txt
+    ./analysis/create-author-items.py orcid_summaries.csv logfile.txt 2019

 To avoid creation of duplicates, a new item is only created if no Wikidata item of a person (Q5) exists with the same ORCID identifier or with the same (as label or alias).
-The script calls [wikidata-cli] for write-access to Wikidata.
+Add option `--dry` to never add new items and in addition option `--quiet` to only emit what would be added to Wikidata.
+Otherwise the script calls [wikidata-cli] for write-access to Wikidata.

 ### Affiliation history